 No.

-The changes will apply only to capital gains made after 1 July 2027, and investors in new home builds will be able to choose between the 50 per cent CGT discount and the new inflation-based arrangements.
+If passed through Parliament, the changes will apply only to capital gains made after 1 July 2027, and investors in new home builds will be able to choose between the 50 per cent CGT discount and the new inflation-based arrangements.

 What does an inflation-based discount mean?